Part Placement Shortcuts in Altium Designer

 The selected components in the schematic place their counterparts in layout

-This won’t be the placement that you stay with, you will still have to move the parts around to optimize their final placement on the board.
+This won’t be the placement that you stay with, you will still have to move the object around to optimize their final placement on the board.
 This is a very good way though to group together connected circuitry from the schematic without having to go through and identify and move each component individually.
 This trick alone can save you a lot of time during placement by allowing you to organize your placement based on how the circuitry is drawn in the schematic.

 Place Individual Components Using Choose Component